-Figure 79: AD/LDAP Create Filter Popup (Filter Tab)
+Figure 74 AD/LDAP Create Filter Popup (Filter Tab)

-NOTE: Policy Manager comes pre-populated with filters and selected attributes for Active Directory and generic LDAP directory.
+Policy Manager comes pre-populated with filters and selected attributes for Active Directory and generic LDAP directory.
 New filters need to be created only if you need Policy Manager to fetch role mapping attributes from a new type of record

-NOTE: Records of different types can be fetched by specifying multiple filters that use different dynamic session attributes.
+Records of different types can be fetched by specifying multiple filters that use different dynamic session attributes.
 For example, for a given request Policy Manager can fetch the user record associated with %{Authentication:Username}, and a machine record associated with %{RADIUS:IETF:Calling-Station-ID}.

-Table 64: Configure Filter Popup (Filter Tab)
+Table 47: Configure Filter Popup (Filter Tab)

 Parameter Description Find Node / Go Go directly to a given node by entering its Distinguished Name (DN) and clicking on the Go button.
-Select the attributes for filter This table has a name and value column.
-There are two ways to enter the attribute name By going to a node of interest, inspecting the attributes, and then manually entering the attribute name by clicking on Click to add in the table row.